 Study in New Zealand

-New Zealand, although it is the same size as Japan or Great Britain, but there are a lot of reasons that you should consider going there for your studies abroad.
+Although it is the same size as Japan or Great Britain, but there are a lot of reasons that you should consider going to study in New Zealand.
 Many people will call natives of the country, ‘Kiwis’.
 There are a number of reasons that you should consider studying in New Zealand

 Kiwis are some of the most amazing, loving, and welcoming people that you will ever meet.
 If you are a stranger, a native New Zealander is going to treat you like you are a friend.
 They are used to meeting new people, first because they travel a lot themselves, and also because a lot of people come to visit New Zealand as well.
 The culture on the islands is quite laid back and easy going, as well.
 There are just over 4 million people who reside on the country, and it is one of the safest places to live in the world.
 Another cool thing about the people is that there are so many different kinds of people.
 For being such a small country, the diversity is greater than you see in many European countries.